hbc/NGS_Data_Analysis_Summer2016/sessionV/lessons/08_differential_peaks.md

 ````

 Additionally, we will want to keep only the significant regions that overlap between DESeq2 and edgeR.
 This list represents our most confident setof differentially enriched regions.
-For these we will only write to file the first three columns (minimal BED format), in this way we can use it as input for IGV visualization.
+For these we will only write to file the **first three columns (minimal BED format)**, in this way we can use it as **input for IGV visualization**.

 ```
 # Consensus diff peaks